AMSP-04/NETN-MRM/NETN-MRM.md

 ```

-1. A Request federate sends a `Aggregate` request indicating which `AggregateEntity` to aggregate.
+1. A Request federate sends an `Aggregate` request indicating which `AggregateEntity` to aggregate.
 The Federate owning the `DisaggregatedEntities` attribute of the `AggregateEntity` is responsible for performing the aggregation.
 2. The federate deletes all entities referenced by the `DisaggregatedEntities` attribute
 3. The federate updates all `AggregateEntity` attributes to reflect the current state including the `Status` set to `Active`.
 4. On completion, the federate sends a `Response` interaction with the `Status` parameter set to indicate the successful completion of the request.
 If any of the conditions are false the `Status` parameter is set to `FALSE`.